Charles E W Bean, Diaries, AWM38 3DRL 606/274A/1 - 1918 - 1941 - Part 2

 this we did after receiving a good nip of rum and a

-sumptnous meal.
+sumptuous meal.

-The following morning our former position in BoNY
+The following morning our former position in BONY

 out over enemy country being kept by all hands.